A note on asynchronously automatic groups and notions of non-positive curvature

 \begin{defn}[Boundedly asynchronous group] Let $\Gamma$ be a group with finite symmetric generating set $A$ containing the identity and let $\call$ be a regular language over $A$ that maps onto $\Gamma$ under $\pi_A$.
 We say $(A,\call)$ is a \emph{boundedly asynchronous structure} if \begin{enumerate}[label=(\alph*)] \item there exists a departure function $\cald$ for $(\Gamma,A,\call)$; \item there exists a constant $\kappa > 0$, such that, for every pair of strings $V,W\in \call$ with $d_A(\pi_A(V),\pi_A(W))\leq 1$, we have that the Hausdorff distance of the paths $\widehat{V}$ and $\widehat{W}$ is at most $\kappa$. \end{enumerate} We say $\Gamma$ is \emph{boundedly asynchronous} if $\Gamma$ admits a boundedly asynchronous structure. \end{defn}

-The definitions of asynchronously automatic group and boundedly asynchronous group are equivalent in the following sense: every boundedly asynchronous group is immediately an asynchronously automatic group and by \cite[Theorem~7.2.4]{EpsteinEtAl1992} if a group admits an asynchronously automatic structure, then it also admits a boundedly asynchronous structure.
+The definitions of asynchronously automatic group and boundedly asynchronous group are equivalent: every boundedly asynchronous group is immediately an asynchronously automatic group and by \cite[Theorem~7.2.4]{EpsteinEtAl1992} if a group admits an asynchronously automatic structure, then it also admits a boundedly asynchronous structure.